lsyres/Routing.jl/VRPTW.md

 - [Solomon, M.M., 1987.
 Algorithms for the vehicle routing and scheduling problems with time window constraints.
 Operations research, 35(2), pp.254-265.](https://doi.org/10.1287/opre.35.2.254)

-One important difference is that the node id for the depot is the largest among all nodes, instead of 0.
+**One important difference is that the node id for the depot is the largest among all nodes, instead of 0.
 The node id numbering begins with 1.
+For example, if there are 25 customer request nodes, then the depot id is 26.
+Later the algorithm will add a dummy depot node, with id 27. **

 For an example of loading and solving the Solomon instances, see [test/solve_solomon_vrptw.jl](https://github.com/chkwon/VRPTW.jl/blob/master/test/solve_solomon_vrptw.jl)